 In terms of promoting music, entertainment companies designed a “comeback season.”
 It aims to generate curiosity and anticipation to both fans and casual audiences.
 They release teaser videos, photos, and even countdown timers.
 One example that excites fans is the comeback clues like seeing their idols change hair colors or dropping weird captions on their social media accounts.
 Overall, it is a fun and complete experience for the consumers.

-How KPOP Merchandise Sells?
+How KPOP Merchandise Sells

-KPOP is known for their wide variety of merchandise.
+KPOP is known for its wide variety of merchandise.
 Usually, a singer only has physical albums to sell.
 But in KPOP, there is an established culture of “belongingness.”
 That is why fans are needed to be part of a specific fandom.
 If you love EXO, you need to be a part of ‘EXO-Ls’.
-If your bias group is BLACKPINK, you need to be a part of ‘BLINKs.’
+If your bias group is BLACKPINK, you need to be a part of ‘BLINKs‘.
 And within a fandom, there’s a subculture and a unique identity.
 The best example would be the use of lightsticks.

 As long as the brand image of the KPOP idols are strong and recognized, selling KPOP merchandise would be easy and natural, especially for fans.
 Entertainment companies do not need to go for extreme marketing methods because there are groups of people who would do it for them.
 Here are three of the biggest influencers of KPOP merchandise: